awaisnaz/reactTfClassifier/README.md

 # reactTfClassifier
-Sample web app built using react & tensorflow
+Sample web app built using react & tensorflow to learn and detect the options that are captured using the three respective buttons where prediction & probability is displayed accordingly by continuously monitoring the webcam stream

 Checkout the live [demo](https://nileshsp.github.io/reactTfClassifier)